RTEMS/rtems-docs/c-user/configuring_a_system.rst

     Defined or undefined.

 DEFAULT VALUE:
-    This is not defined by default.
+    This is defined by default.
+This is the default scheduler and specifying this configuration parameter is redundant.

 DESCRIPTION:
-    The Constant Bandwidth Server Scheduler (CBS) is an alternative scheduler in RTEMS for uni-processor applications.
-The CBS is a budget aware extension of EDF scheduler.
-The goal of this scheduler is to ensure temporal isolation of tasks.
-The CBS is equipped with a set of additional rules and provides with an extensive API.

-    This scheduler may be explicitly selected by defining ``CONFIGURE_SCHEDULER_CBS``.
+    The Deterministic Priority Scheduler is the default scheduler in RTEMS for uni-processor applications and is designed for predictable performance under the highest loads.
+It can block or unblock a thread in a constant amount of time.
+This scheduler requires a variable amount of memory based upon the number of priorities configured in the system.

 NOTES:
-    None.
+    This scheduler may be explicitly selected by defining ``CONFIGURE_SCHEDULER_PRIORITY`` although this is equivalent to the default behavior.

 .. index:: CONFIGURE_SCHEDULER_PRIORITY_SMP